pixelmund/kit-router-not-working/README.md

-# Router not working in production
+# Router (goto, invalidate etc.) not working in production

 Steps to reproduce: